alexander-klokov/image-convolution/README.md

 - **Shared memory with unsigned char**.
 An unsigned char is 1 byte.
 The same strided access pattern now means that multiple threads are very likely to hit the same memory bank.
 For example, if _tx_ is the thread index, _sh_tile[ty+j][tx+kCol]_ will often access memory locations that are only 1 byte apart, and since the shared memory banks are typically 4 bytes wide, multiple threads will fall into the same bank, leading to conflicts.
 This serialization of memory access severely reduces the effective shared memory bandwidth.

 ### Additional metrics

-The metric *Average L2 Active Cycles* droped by -30.85% indicating a significant performance improvement.
+- The metric *Average L2 Active Cycles* droped by -30.85% indicating a significant performance improvement.
 It means that the new kernel is spending over 30% less time waiting for or actively using the L2 cache.
+- The _registers_ usage dropped from 36 to 29.
+This reduction significantly increases the GPU's ability to hide latency by allowing more threads to run concurrently.